-Tricyclic antidepressants (TCAs) are a class of medication most commonly used in the treatment of obsessive compulsive disorders, behavioral problems, and depression.
-TCAs may also be prescribed by doctors to treat headaches, nerve-related pain, and symptoms associated with anxiety disorders.
+Tricyclic antidepressants (TCA Test Strips) are a class of medication most commonly used in the treatment of obsessive compulsive disorders, behavioral problems, and depression.
+TCA Test Strips may prescribe by doctors to treat headaches, nerve-related pain, and symptoms associated with anxiety disorders.

 In normal doses and without any contradictory drugs present, TCA meds are safe and effective in the treatment of these and other conditions.
 When taken with certain contradictory drugs or in doses too high, TCA toxicity can cause mental altered states that include episodes of psychosis and can also be fatal.

 In cases of toxicity, overdose, or emergency, rapid screening for use of tricyclics is critical.
-12 Panel Medical urine test strips are rapid results screening tests that are capable of detecting the presence of TCA meds within five minutes of testing a human urine specimen.
-In emergency situations where time and margin for error is limited, urine test strips for tricyclic medications are 99% accurate and can assist care providers in delivering time-sensitive treatment.
+12 Panel Medical urine test strips are rapid results screening tests that are capable of detecting the presence of TCA Test Strips meds within five minutes of testing a human urine specimen.
+In emergency situations where time and margin for error limited.
+Urine test strips for tricycle medications are 99% accurate.
+It can assist care providers in delivering time-sensitive treatment.

 TCA tricyclic antidepressants act like other pharmaceutical molecules in alleviating depression and the symptoms of other conditions.
 They function by altering neurotransmitter communication in the brain to increase serotonin and norepinephrine.

-Urine drug testing strips may be used in clinical, rehabilitation, and at-home settings to test for the abuse of TCAs.
-TCA meds may be abused to reduce stress.
+Urine drug testing strips may use in clinical, rehabilitation, and at-home settings to test for the abuse of TCAs.
+TCA meds may abuse to reduce stress.
 Instances of abuse in the workplace, as well as in school environments, may require testing for TCA tricyclic antidepressants.

-More commonly, TCA urine test strips can be used for the rapid detection of TCA toxicity in cases where patients are experiencing altered mental status and the ingestion history of the patient is limited or unknown.
-They may also be used as an initial screen to determine whether an overdose or TCA poisoning has occurred.
+More commonly, TCA urine test strips can used for the rapid detection of TCA toxicity in cases.
+Where patients are experiencing an altered mental status.
+The ingestion history of the patient limited or unknown.
+They may also use as an initial screen to determine whether an overdose or TCA poisoning has occurred.

-A sample urine specimen must be collected from the donor for testing.
+A sample urine specimen must collect from the donor for testing.
 When the urine specimen is ready for testing, the operator will remove the tricyclics test strip from the protective packaging.